CityOfBoston/budget.boston.gov/_source/fy19_adopted/md/glossary-of-terms.md

   - title: Budget
     url: "/budget"
   - current: Glossary of terms
-  - published: 4/11/18
+  - published: 6/30/18
 - intro:
   - title: Glossary of terms
     short_desc: >
-      Welcome to the Glossary of terms used in the FY19 Recommended Budget.
+      Welcome to the Glossary of terms used in the FY19 Budget.
 If you find a term you don't understand in this budget website, please <a href="mailto:budget@boston.gov">contact the Office of Budget Management</a>.
     description: >
     sidebar_menu: true